How many hostages are left in Gaza?

 Total captured: 251

-Hostages freed in exchanges or other deals: 137, of whom 4 died in captivity
+Hostages released in exchanges or other deals: 141, of whom 4 were dead

-Hostages still in captivity: 66, of whom Israel has declared 30 to be dead.
+Hostages still in captivity: 62, of whom Israel has declared 35 to be dead

 Hostages rescued alive: 8

-Note: This story has been updated to correct the number of hostages taken on Oct.
-7, 2023, who remain in captivity.
-It is 62, not 61.
-It also corrects the number of those in captivity Israel has declared dead.
-The number is 35.